 The start date of the Burndown Chart is the date on which you change the Epic state to a Started state.

 If the Epic does not have a Due Date, the Burndown Chart displays an estimate of when all Stories or Points will be completed, based on the burn rate observed so far.
-In particular, consider the situation in the screenshot below.

 If the Epic has a Due Date, the Burndown Chart displays the ideal unfinished Story Count or Points on a given day.